IBM/FfDL/README.md

 echo "Web UI: http://$node_ip:$ui_port/#/login?endpoint=$node_ip:$restapi_port&username=test-user"
 ```

 Congratulation, FfDL is now running on your Cluster.
+Now you can go to [Step 6](#6-detailed-testing-instructions) to run some sample jobs or go to the [user guide](docs/user-guide.md) to learn about how to run and deploy your custom models.

 ## 6. Detailed Testing Instructions